ding0t/scbc-taipan/labs/lab06_intrusion_detection_and_forensics.md

 In order to detect and respond to security incidents, the system must be pre-positioned to record information about itself.
 This mainly involves ensuring the sytem is logging and storing (or forwarding) log events.

 ## Other artefacts
 It is hard not to leave a digital trace on a system.
-Hence on some movies you see the hacker 'thermiting' the system.
+Hence on some movies you see the hacker 'thermiting' the system - physically destroying the system.
 Additional artefacts support investigation such as:
 1. The file system, that is files stored or deleted from the hard drive
 1. Memory, that is artefacts of the system running
 1. Network collect; for content or fact of communications with other systems